Copper Sulfate Crystal Materials

 - You can dissolve more copper sulfate in hotter water.

 - Read the hazard label on the copper sulfate container.
 Don’t drink the solution and avoid touching it.
-If yu do get it on your hands, rinse them in clean water immediately.
+Wearing gloves is a good idea.
+If you do get it on your hands, rinse them in clean water immediately.

-- Copper sulfate crystals contain water, so if you want to keep your finished crystal, store it in a sealed container, like a plastic bag.
-If the water evaporates out of the crystals, the blue pentahydrate will change into a greenish-gray anhydrous form of copper sulfate.
+- Copper sulfate crystals are actually copper sulfur pentahydrate.
+Thy contain water, so store crystals in a sealed container, like a plastic bag.
+If the water evaporates out of the crystals, the blue pentahydrate changes into a greenish-gray anhydrous form of copper sulfate.
+This is an example of efflorescence.